Code-Institute-Submissions/ConRdav-CI-PP5-BucketList_OctResub/README.md

 ![Coverage report](assets/images/coverage_report.png)
 * Using Django Coverage I realised that I hadn't covered enough testing with Django TestCase so manual testing was the next step to cover more testing.

-### Manual Testing
-* I used a KanBan board to help plan my manual testing and the points I needed to hit.
-[Here](https://github.com/ConRdav/pp4-three-lions/projects/3)

 * Post Model blog posts were ordered by creation date, the blog title is returned and that the like count is returned.